Ken Slater (sportsman): Tennis

 Slater's tennis career was reaching its peak by the time he played his last game for Hawthorn, he was included in the Victorian interstate team which went to play in Adelaide in December 1945, a squad which included a young Frank Sedgman.

 In the 1946 Australian Championships, Slater competed in the men's singles and doubles draws.
 He received a bye in the first round of the singles, which meant he was to meet a fellow footballer in the second round, Norwood player Tom Warhurst, easily defeated by Slater 6–0, 6–2, 6–4.
 Slater's opponent in the third round was the top-seeded player, 1939 championship winner John Bromwich, who was too strong for Slater in a straight sets win.
-He partnered John Heathcote in the doubles, the pair unable to get past the first round combination of Max Newcombe and Leonard Schwartz.
+He partnered with John Heathcote in the doubles, the pair unable to get past the first round combination of Max Newcombe and Leonard Schwartz.

 He also took part in the 1948 Australian Championships, but only in the men's doubles, with Colin Pym.
 They were narrowly defeated in the first round by Mervyn Rose and Donald Tregonning, 10–12 in the fifth.